leo-fp/vim-quickui/README.md

 The second menu is expanded by `quickui#context#expand`.
 There are two ways to define what will be expanded.
 * The list.
-* The name string of a function whose return is the menu list. ps: the function must be visible in this plugin.
+* The name string of a function whose return is the context menu list. ps: the function must be visible in this plugin.

 I wrote a demo in test/test_context.vim.
 You can use `:so %` to try.

-If you find bug or have some idea, fell free to contact me leofupeng@163.com
+If you find bug or have some ideas, fell free to contact me leofupeng@163.com

 ---